 As an entry-level data analyst, you can expect to perform many of the same tasks as more experienced analysts, except with lowered responsibility.
 These tasks include:

 Data collection: Data analysts must often collect data themselves.
-This can be,through surveys or buying the appropriate data collections.
+This can be, done through surveys or by buying the appropriate data collection.

 Data cleaning: Once data is collected, it must be cleaned to ensure there are no errors or duplicates that might skew the results.